elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 ```

 Our `gamesListItem` function is using the individual strings that are getting
-passed from the `List.map` function in `gamesList`, and it's rendereing them
+passed from the `List.map` function in `gamesList`, and it's rendering them
 inside a `li` element.

 ## Tying It All Together